okteto/samples/vscode/README.md

 We're ready to start developing on our remote environment.
 Open VS Code, and run `Remote-SSH: Connect to Host...` from the Command Palette (F1) and enter the host and your user on the host in the input box as follows: `-p22000 root@localhost`.

+> If your connection is hanging, you may need to respond to a server prompt.
+See [this](https://code.visualstudio.com/docs/remote/troubleshooting#_troubleshooting-hanging-or-failing-connections) for details.

 After a few seconds, VS Code will connect over SSH and configure itself.
 Once it's finished, you'll be in an empty window.
 Click on the `Open Folder` button and select `/src`.
 After a few seconds, the remote folder will be loaded.

 From now on, any actions you perform will happen directly in your Kubernetes development environment.
 Open a new terminal window in VS Code (Terminal > New Terminal) and run the following command: